Shiloh Jolie Pitt Steps Out With Mom Angelina Amid Gender Change Repots

 Angelina Jolie and Brad Pitt are also parents to 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, and nine-year-old twins Vivienne and Knox.

-Since Angelina Jolie’s oldest biological child began dressing like a boy, rumors have been swirling in regard to a potential gender change in the future.
+Since Angelina Jolie’s oldest biological child began dressing like a boy, rumors have been swirling about a potential gender change in the future.
 However, despite Shiloh Jolie-Pitt’s boyish style, there is no real reason to believe the rumors are true, even if Jolie did confirm that the child wants to be a male.

 Angelina Jolie and Brad Pitt called it quits on their marriage just weeks after celebrating their two-year wedding anniversary, and a short time later, a report claimed Shiloh Jolie-Pitt and her siblings were hoping that their parents would eventually reconcile.
 Unfortunately, that hasn’t happened, nor will it.